dspiteself/nakkaya.com/posts/2009-12-09-poor-mans-arduino-line-follower.markdown

        digitalWrite(DirectionPinMotorB, HIGH);
      }

-To move the robot forward and backward, these functions are used, they take a PWM value and a time in milliseconds,
+These functions can be used to move the robot forward and backward.
+They take a PWM value and a time in milliseconds,

     engine.forward(255,10);

-will turn the motor in the back for 10 milliseconds at full power.
+will turn the rear motor for 10 milliseconds at full power.
 Direction of the robot can be changed using,

      void engine::right(){
        analogWrite(PwmPinMotorA, 255);